Ugly House to Lovely House

 The Decking Design

 The initial decking concept was to have several areas in one space.
 However, once the decking plan was laid out it was soon realised that the client wanted more.
 A BBQ area being most important as well as a lounge area and an area to dine outside.

-The plan was to take this redesign and add to the lower level and extend this, creating a formal dining space.
+The plan was to take this redesign and add it to the lower level and extend this, creating a formal dining space.
 The upper terrace needed changing too.
 The angles allowed for a transition across the terrace without having to step down and back up again.
-Karl knew this would make the most of the awkward levels and sun light coming into the garden.
+Karl knew this would make the most of the awkward levels and sunlight coming into the garden.